-Perhaps more than any other economist active in the post-war generation, Nicolas Kaldor appreciated the centrality of public finance to development.
-As Kaldor, we believe that the power to tax lies at the heart of state development.
-A moment's reflection on the history of today's developed countries and on the current situation of today's developing nations suggests that the acquisition of that power cannot be taken for granted.
+Perhaps more than any other economist in the post-war generation, Nicolas Kaldor appreciated the centrality of public finance to development.
+As did Kaldor, we believe that the power to tax lies at the heart of state development.
+A moment's reflection on the history of today's developed countries and the current situation of today's developing nations suggests that the acquisition of that power cannot be taken for granted.
 To be concrete, the central question in public finance and development is: "how does a government go from raising around 10% of GDP in taxes to raising around 40%"?

 In the process of development, states not only increase the levels of taxation, but also undergo pronounced changes in patterns of taxation, with increasing emphasis on broader tax bases.
-Thus, some taxes - notably on trade - gradually diminish their importance.
-In the developed world, it is taxes on income and value added that do the heavy lifting in raising the revenue needed to support the productive and redistributive functions of the state.
+Thus, some taxes - notably trade taxes - gradually diminish their importance.
+In the developed world, it is taxes on income and value added that do the heavy lifting in raising enough revenue to support the productive and redistributive functions of the state.

-Despite these facts, powers to tax are explicitly or implicitly taken for granted in most of mainstream public finance.
+In spite of these facts, powers to tax are explicitly or implicitly taken for granted in most of mainstream public finance.
 What limits the ability to tax are incentive constraints tied to asymmetric information, or perhaps political motives, rather than the mere administrative capabilities of the state.
 Thus, public finance and development remains a relatively unexplored area in the field.
-Neither is it a major industry among scholars of development.
+As development scholars also do not pay too much attention to issues of taxation, public finace and development tends to fall in the cracks between the two fields.